-The \$70,000,000 principal amount of Convertible Debentures are due January 31, 2008 and the Corporation will need to finance repayment of such amount or as its option (provided that there has been no event of default) elect to satisfy its obligation by the issuance of that number of Common Shares obtained by dividing \$70,000,000 by 95% of the weighted average trading price of the Common Shares on the Toronto Stock Exchange (the "TSX") for the twenty consecutive trading days prior to the maturity date.
-There is no assurance that alternative debt or equity financing will be available, or will be available on satisfactory terms, to the Corporation to refinance the repayment of the Convertible Debentures.
-Credit ratings and access to the capital markets may be impacted by a number of matters, including those set forth in this Annual Information Form, and a number of external factors beyond the Corporation's control and there can be no assurance that access to the capital markets will be available to refinance the Convertible Debentures.
-The Corporation may elect to pay its obligation by the issuance of the Common Shares as prescribed under the Convertible Debenture and such terms of issuance, including the price of the issuance of the Common Shares, may be unduly dilutive or otherwise unsatisfactory to the Corporation.
-See "Description of Share Capital - Convertible Debentures".
+The \$20.95 million principal amount of New Debentures are due January 31, 2010 and the Corporation will need to finance repayment of such amount.
+The Corporation has borrowed \$50 million pursuant to the Original Loan which is due July 1, 2009 and \$15 million pursuant to the Bridge Loan which is due July 31, 2008.
+There is no assurance that alternative debt or equity financing will be available, or will be available on satisfactory terms, to the Corporation to refinance the repayment of the New Debentures, the Original Loan or the Bridge Loan.
+Credit ratings and access to the capital markets may be impacted by a number of matters, include those set forth in this Annual Information Form, and a number of external factors beyond the Corporation's control and there can be no assurance that access to the capital markets will be available to refinance the New Debentures, the Original Loan or the Bridge Loan.